gameserverapp/Platform/Documentation/docs/getting_started/security.md

 ## Platform IPs

-Below is a list of IP addresses that GSA may use to communicate with your game server / machine.
-You can whitelist these for extra security.
+Here is a list of IP addresses that GameServerApp (GSA) may use to communicate with your game server or machine.
+For extra security, you can whitelist these IPs.

-Please note that these can change.
-Changes will be announced on Discord.
+Please keep in mind that these addresses may change.
+Any changes will be announced on our Discord.

 - 49.12.0.167
 - 49.12.13.25